Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Introduction

 \section{Introduction}

 High-performance energy-storage systems are key technologies for the energy transition.
-In particular, Lithium-ion batteries (LIBs) are recognized to play a crucial role in renewable energy storage, grid stability, and low-carbon mobility~\cite{balakrishnan_great_2021}\cite{amici_roadmap_2022}\cite{yoshio_lithium-ion_2009}.
-The performance, lifetime, and safety of LIB cells are governed by processes at the electrode–electrolyte interface, where the solid-electrolyte interphase (SEI) forms~\cite{goodenough_challenges_2010}\cite{shan_brief_2021}.
+In particular, Lithium-ion batteries (LIBs) are recognized to play a crucial role in renewable energy storage, grid stability, and low-carbon mobility~\cite{balakrishnan_great_2021, amici_roadmap_2022, yoshio_lithium-ion_2009}.
+The performance, lifetime, and safety of LIB cells are governed by processes at the electrode–electrolyte interface, where the solid-electrolyte interphase (SEI) forms~\cite{goodenough_challenges_2010, shan_brief_2021}.
 The SEI is a reactive passivation layer where multiple chemical reactions occur.
 It is highly heterogeneous, comprising many organic and inorganic components.
 The SEI extends the electrolyte's electrochemical window and isolates the anode, enabling proper operation of the LIB~\cite{goodenough_challenges_2010}.
 However, uncontrolled formation or growth can degrade cell performance, leading to capacity fade and, in extreme cases, thermal runaway~\cite{wang_fluorination_2024}.
 Recent experimental evidence showed that LiF-rich SEIs enhance mechanical stability, provide electronic insulation, and reduce interfacial resistance, which translates into improved performance and safety for fluoride-rich battery formulations \cite{wang_fluorination_2024}.
-Therefore, it is important to understand and engineer the SEI for improved battery lifetime, safety, and performance~\cite{cappabianca2023overview}\cite{deAngelis2024enhancing}.
+Moreover, controlling SEI formation is crucial not only for Li-ion batteries but also for beyond-Li-ion systems, such as Ca-ion batteries~\cite{Palacin_2024, Titirici_2024}.
+Therefore, it is important to understand and engineer the SEI for improved battery lifetime, safety, and performance~\cite{cappabianca2023overview, deAngelis2024enhancing}.